Cheong U

-Cheong U (張裕 (张裕, Zhāng Yù); born 1957) is the Secretary for Social Affairs and Culture of Macau.
-Previously he served as the head of Commission Against Corruption of Macau.
+Cheong U (張裕 (张裕, Zhāng Yù); born 1957) is the Secretary for Social Affairs and Culture.
+Previously he served as the head of Commission Against Corruption.

 Born in China, Cheong went to Hou Kong Secondary School and obtained his bachelor's degree in public administration at the University of Macau's National Institute of Public Administration of Portugal and a Master of Public Administration from Zhongshan University in Guangzhou.

-Cheong was a member of the Second Municipal Council of Macao and held other political titles:
+Cheong was a member of the Second Municipal Council of Macau and held other political titles: